esenkus/android-log-viewer/README.md

 ## Features to add

+- Finish search support for desktop mode
+- Add persistant/global key excludes for always irrelevant log keys
+- Allow opening file using this app (Open with...)
+- Add latest Android Studio log parsing
+- Add real time log viewing from device
 - Show/ hide specific columns of logs (like date, processId and etc.)
-- Finish search support for desktop mode
 - Refactor core log view module to be an angular library (potential to add to other angular projects)
 - Add more styles